ThiesDS/LinkedInScraper/README.md

            -v ${PWD}/output:/output \
            -e LINKEDIN_EMAIL=${LINKEDIN_EMAIL} \
            -e LINKEDIN_PASSWORD=${LINKEDIN_PASSWORD} \
+           -e SCROLL_DEPTH=50 \
            -e OUTPUT_FORMAT=csv \
            --shm-size=2gb \
-           linkedinscraper:v2.2
+           linkedinscraper:v0.3
 ```

-where `OUTPUT_FORMAT` can be one of `csv` of `json`.
-And the version has to be the same as in the build/pull of the image.
+where `OUTPUT_FORMAT` can be one of `csv` of `json` and `SCROLL_DEPTH` can be used to controll the amount of posts scraped - this is a preliminary solution.

+NOTE: The version has to be the same as in the build/pull of the image.